Borough of Newcastle-under-Lyme: History

 The new district was named Newcastle-under-Lyme after its largest town.
 (Note: The statutory order naming the district includes the hyphens, but the council itself omits them in its corporate branding.)
 The district was granted borough status from its creation, allowing the chair of the council to take the title of mayor, continuing Newcastle's series of mayors dating back to 1318.

+Abolition

+Under current local government reorganisation plans, all district councils in Staffordshire, as well as the county council, will be abolished in 2028, with the district forming part of a new North Staffordshire unitary authority along with the two-tier district of Staffordshire Moorlands and the existing unitary authority of Stoke-on-Trent.